26 Excellent Jobs for Nurses Who Don't Want to Be Nurses

 Find a New Direction

 Clearly, there are all kinds of jobs for nurses who don't want to be nurses.
-Your nursing knowledge can be applied in a multitude of ways.
+You can apply your nursing knowledge in a multitude of ways.
 But perhaps you don't yet have the skills or credentials you need to create the future you really want.
-The career-focused programs offered by vocational colleges, trade schools, and technical institutes can help you develop the expertise you need to advance your ambitions.
+Career-focused programs offered by vocational colleges, trade schools, and technical institutes can help.
 Just type your zip code into the following search tool to start discovering convenient nearby training options!